vaibhavgit9210/weekend-projects/Neural network from scratch/README.md

-# Simple MNIST NN from Scratch
+# Building Neural Network from Scratch to recognise numbers

 **This notebook demonstrates how to build a neural network from scratch to classify handwritten digits using the MNIST dataset.
 It's designed for educational purposes, emphasizing the underlying math and implementation details.**